gcb-hub/BLISS/README.md

 A: Use our `APSS.R` script for preprocessing, or calculate manually: Z = BETA/SE.
 For odds ratios, first take the natural logarithm: BETA = log(OR), then Z = BETA/SE.

 **Q: What if I get "model not found" errors?**
 A: Ensure model files are properly downloaded and placed in the `model/` directory.
-Each model should have a corresponding `.manifest` file.
+Each model must have a corresponding `.manifest` file.

 **Q: Why do I get warnings about replacement elements?**
 A: This typically indicates improperly formatted GWAS summary data.
 Use `APSS.R` to preprocess your data for robust results.